 high standard, still retaining their Austrian charm and include a TV

-2 exercise bikes and a sauna free for guests use.
+and telephones.
 After a great day

 on the slopes, guests can enjoy a drink in the bar and gather with

-Room 100 = double (plus additional single sofa
+Room 100 = double (plus additional single sofa bed) with shower and WC

-• fitness area with 2 exercise bikes, sauna and multijet shower
+Fitness area with sauna and multijet shower

 Room 101 = 4 poster bed with bath and WC

 Room 119 = Austrian twin with shower and WC

 Rooms 102 & 103 = 2 Austrian twins (plus additional double sofa bed) with shower, WC and balcony

 Rooms 104 & 105 = 2 Austrian twins (plus additional single sofa bed) with shower, WC and balcony

 Rooms 106 & 107= 2 Austrian twins with balcony accessed by shared entrance and share a shower and separate WC

 Rooms 108 & 109 = 2 Austrian twins (plus additional double sofa bed) with shower, WC and balcony

 Room 110 = Austrian twin (plus additional single sofa bed) with shower, separate WC and balcony

 Room 111 = Austrian twin with shower, separate WC and balcony